SuperheroesValley/SuperHeroesWiki/content/preparation/intro.md

 Month 2.
 Passing phone interviews, waiting for the results, scheduling onsite interviews.
 Month 3.
 Passing onsite interviews, waiting for the results, receiving offers, negotiating, signing the papers.

-## The Interview Process (As of 2023)
+## The Interview Process (as of 2023)
 The **selection process** is generally a funnel composed as follows (be aware that some companies have fewer steps, some steps are easier for interns, some steps are in slightly different order, and some steps can be bypassed if you have an internal referral, or you use some “social networking” tricks):
- - You **search for a job** position on the company website, or in an employment search engine (LinkedIn, Indeed, …), or you meet recruiters on Job Fairs, or Recruiters contact you, …
+ - 1\) You **search for a job** position on the company website, or in an employment search engine (LinkedIn, Indeed, …), or you meet recruiters on Job Fairs, or Recruiters contact you, …
    - If a recruiter contacts you don’t convince yourself that you are a strong candidate and put too much hope in that position, also if the recruiter is telling you so, because probably they are just spamming, trying to insert you in the funnel.
 Sometimes happens that you receive mails with errors, something that literally starts like “Hello %name%...”, because they are using a software to send thousands of emails, some of them will respond and get you inserted into the funnel.
- - You **fill the application in the company website** with your CV and a Cover letter.
+ - 2\) You **fill the application in the company website** with your CV and a Cover letter.
- - Your **application (CV) is parsed by an ATS** (applicant tracking system) that converts your CV into a database record and checks if your profile matches the job description (keywords, years of experience, location, …) and gives you a **score** based on the parameters set by the recruiter into this software.
+ - 3\) Your **application (CV) is parsed by an ATS** (applicant tracking system) that converts your CV into a database record and checks if your profile matches the job description (keywords, years of experience, location, …) and gives you a **score** based on the parameters set by the recruiter into this software.
    - This is done because nowadays it’s extremely easy to send CVs, it often happens that a candidate sends thousands of CVs, therefore a company for a single position receives 10k+ CVs and a human can’t read them all.
 Now companies manage the selection process with a software, they don’t physically print any CV, everything is automated as much as possible and done in front of a screen.
- - To the top X profiles in the ranking is automatically sent an **online assessment** that can be behavioral and/or a coding test.
+ - 4\) To the top X profiles in the ranking is automatically sent an **online assessment** that can be behavioral and/or a coding test.
 This step may be optional, depending on the company.
    - The **behavioral assessment** can be an IQ test, a game that understand your personality based on the decisions you’re taking, a multiple choice questionnaire, open questions (why you are a good fit for this company, tell me a time when …) or, more recently it requires you to record yourself answering those questions under 60s in websites like hirewue.com and those are later watched by a recruiter.
    - The **coding test** usually lasts 60-90min where there are 1-3 algorithmic problems to solve in platform like hackerrank, codility or codesignal.
 Or they are technical questions on subjects related to the position (operative systems, databases, probability, math, …).
    - *Tip 1: Write down and save the code that you are writing in the online assessment because sometimes in the interview they ask to explain it in order to see if you have cheated*.
    - *Tip 2: **Do it as soon as possible**: If you postpone taking the test till the last day of the deadline, also if you ace it, probably after a couple of days you will receive an email saying that they are not considering you because they have found enough people for the final interview.This is due to the fact that the online assessment is usually on a rolling basis (i.e, once they have a required number of applicants passed the test, they are not going to consider any more candidates*)
- - Finally, a **human being will read your CV** and (hopefully) the cover letter, but usually this is a non-technical recruiter so it’s important that you prepare a CV in a way that can easily convince this recruiter that you are a good fit for that position, if your CV is too technical you get discarded because that person do not have the background to understand it.
+ - 5\) Finally, a **human being will read your CV** and (hopefully) the cover letter, but usually this is a non-technical recruiter so it’s important that you prepare a CV in a way that can easily convince this recruiter that you are a good fit for that position, if your CV is too technical you get discarded because that person do not have the background to understand it.
  - **Short behavioral interview** (15 min) with a non-technical recruiter at the phone or zoom, where they ask you which positions you are interested in, your salary expectations, and some behavioral questions (tell me about yourself, …).
- - **Screening Interview**: on the phone or via online video call (Skype or Zoom) consists of 1-2 coding problems that you have to solve in about 45 to 60 minutes in a shared online code editor like Coderpad, HackerRank, or even simply in the Google Docs.
+ - 6\) **Screening Interview**: on the phone or via online video call (Skype or Zoom) consists of 1-2 coding problems that you have to solve in about 45 to 60 minutes in a shared online code editor like Coderpad, HackerRank, or even simply in the Google Docs.
 The bar can be just as high as it is for in-person interviews.
    - This interview can also have a small part of behavioral questions or also can be completely behavioral.
    - There can be 2-3 of them
    - If you're unsure whether or not the interview will be technical, ask your recruiting coordinator what position your interviewer holds (or what the interview might cover).
 An engineer will usually perform a technical interview.